-The analysis is complicated by the fact that sieving algorithms are much more memory intensive than enumeration algorithms.
+The hardness estimation is complicated by the fact that sieving algorithms are much more memory intensive than enumeration algorithms.
 Specifically, sieving algorithms have exponential complexity not only in time, but also in memory, while enumeration algorithms require only small amounts of memory.
 In practice, the cost of access to memory increases with the size of memory, which typically only becomes noticeable once the memory requirement exceeds fast local memory (RAM).
 There is no study, yet, that investigates the algorithmic optimization and practical performance of sieving using slow background storage.

-We follow the approach of [5, Sec.
-6] to obtain a conservative lower bound on the performance of both sieving and enumeration for the dimensions that are relevant for the cryptanalysis of Kyber.
+We follow the approach of [10, Sec.
+6] to obtain a conservative lower bound on the performance of both sieving and enumeration for the dimensions that are relevant for the cryptanalysis of KYBER.
 This approach works in the RAM model, i.e., it assumes that access into even exponentially large memory is free.
-Under this assumption sieving becomes more efficient than even sophisticated enumeration, with serious optimization as described in [25] and with quantum speedups, for dimensions larger than 250, quite possibly already earlier.
-The smallest dimension that we are interested in for the cryptanalysis of Kyber is 390, so that the performance of sieving in the RAM model serves as a conservative lower bound for the performance of both enumeration and sieving.

-A lot of recent work has pushed the efficiency of the original lattice sieve algorithms [61, 58], improving the heuristic complexity from $(4/3)^{b+o(b)} \approx 2^{0.415b}$ down to $\sqrt{3/2}^{b+o(b)} \approx 2^{0.292b}$ using Locality Sensitive Hashing (LSH) techniques [48, 12].
-The hidden sub-exponential factor is known to be much greater than one in practice.
-Again, we ignore this factor to arrive at a security estimate with a conservative margin.
-Most of the sieving algorithms have been shown [49, 47] to benefit from Grover's quantum search algorithm, bringing the complexity down to $2^{0.265b}$.
-We will use $2^{0.292b}$ as the classical and $2^{0.265b}$ and the quantum cost estimate of both the primal and dual attacks with block size (dimension) b.
+A lot of recent work has pushed the efficiency of the original lattice sieving algorithms [81, 77], improving the heuristic complexity from $(4/3)^{b+o(b)} \approx 2^{0.415b+o(b)}$ down to $\sqrt{3/2}^{b+o(b)} \approx 2^{0.292b+o(b)}$ using localitysensitive hashing (LSH) techniques [62, 17].
+Without the dimensions-for-free technique, the hidden subexponential factors are typically much greater than 1 in practice [76, 40].

+Most of the sieving algorithms have been shown [64, 61] to benefit from Grover's quantum search algorithm, bringing the complexity down to $2^{0.265b+o(b)}$.
+However, a concrete analysis shows that, in practice, the quantum speed-up remains tenuous [5].
+For our first analysis, we will use $2^{0.292b}$ as the classical and $2^{0.265b}$ and the quantum cost estimate of both the primal and dual attacks with block size (dimension) b.
 We recall those two attacks in the following.